AG Paxton’s Child Exploitation Unit Arrests

 McLennan County Man for Possession of

-AUSTIN, TX – Texas Attorney General Ken Paxton announced today that the Child Exploitation Unit (CEU) of his office arrested 70-year-old Stephen Gordon Holcomb, of Taylor, on three counts of Possession of Child Pornography, a third-degree felony.
-Holcomb could face up to 10 years in prison per charge if convicted.
+AUSTIN, TX – Attorney General Ken Paxton today announced that the Child Exploitation Unit (CEU) of his office arrested 59-year-old Eddie Dwayne Pratt, of Robinson, on three counts of possession of child pornography, a third-degree felony.

-The CEU proactively seeks out and arrests predators who commit crimes against children using technology and online sources.
+The Child Exploitation Unit proactively seeks out and arrests predators who commit crimes against children using technology and online sources.